danielsteman/web-rs/articles/blog15.md

 The flow of data (lineage) is very straight forward and there is a clear separation of concerns where the data lake (Databricks) only reads from production systems.

 A risk that arises as your data platform matures is that it the data platform contains new tables, created from transformed source data, which can be useful for production systems.
-At that point, it might be tempting for source systems to read from the data platform.
-This feedback loop
+At that point, it might be tempting for source systems to read from the data platform to leverage the new tables.
+For example,